How to Buy, Store & Cook Kūmara

 3. Purple Dawn kūmara

 Purple Dawn is a newer kūmara variety, featuring a purple skin and purple flesh.
-Purple vegetables are known to be superior nutritionally and purple kūmara doesn't disappoint.
+Purple vegetables are considered to be superior nutritionally and purple kūmara doesn't disappoint.
 It contains anthocyanin which has anticancer and anti inflammatory benefits and prevents cardiovascular disease.
 Purple kūmara has a more earthy taste than the sweeter varieties. and is perfect for roasting and mashing.

 4. Gold kūmara - TokaToka Gold